Experience-Evolving Multi-Turn Tool-Use Agent with Hybrid Episodic-Procedural Memory: Experiments

 \subsection{Experimental Settings}

 \paragraph{Benchmarks.} To verify the effectiveness of our method, we conduct evaluations on four multi-turn tool-use benchmarks to demonstrate the superiority of our approach.
 We select Telecom tasks in $\tau$-Bench ~\citep{yao2024tau}, Retail tasks in $\tau^2$-Bench ~\citep{barres2025tau}, ToolSandbox ~\citep{lu2024toolsandbox} and agent multi-turn task in ACEBench~\citep{chen2025acebench}, which offer diverse stateful, conversational, and interactive real-world scenarios, in which an LLM-simulated user interacts with the LLM agent.
-Among these benchmarks, both $\tau$-Bench‘s Telecom tasks and $\tau^2$-Bench's Retail tasks have separate training and test sets, and the training set can be used to construct the tool graph.
-In ToolSandbox only a test set of approximately 1,000 tasks is available.
-We divide this set into a training set and a test set, containing about 800 and 200 tasks respectively.
-The training set can then be used to construct the tool graph as prior experience.
+Among these benchmarks, $\tau$-Bench (Telecom) and $\tau^2$-Bench (Retail) provide separate training and test sets, with the training data used to construct the tool graph.
+ToolSandbox includes only a test set of approximately 1,000 tasks.
+We therefore split the data into approximately 800 training instances and 200 test instances, using the training set to construct the memory.
+When the training set is unavailable, we update memory using only inference-time data during testing and evaluate on ACEBench.
+Further details are provided in Appendix~\ref{ssec:wotraining}.

 \paragraph{Evaluation.} To ensure a fair comparison, we follow the evaluation protocols defined in the original benchmark settings.
 Specifically, $\tau^2$-Bench uses assertion functions to evaluate task success, $\tau$-Bench evaluates performance by comparing the final database state of each episode with the ground-truth expected state, and ToolSandbox adopts a milestone-based evaluation strategy that defines key events which must occur within a trajectory.
-Although these benchmarks adopt different evaluation criteria, we use the test-set accuracy as a unified metric to assess the performance of different methods.
+Despite differing evaluation criteria, we use test-set accuracy as a unified performance metric across benchmarks.

+\paragraph{Implementation Details} When adapting H-EPM, we employ two different strategies that allow the agent to decide when to summarize the current state, as detailed in Appendix~\ref{ssec:summarization_invocation}.
+For pure inference, we primarily adopt an explicit strategy, whereas for RL training, we use an implicit strategy.
+For RL training, we adopt Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} as the base algorithm and integrate H-EPM into the rollout process to guide exploration.
+Except for the rollout stage, all other settings remain identical to the standard GRPO.
+Training is conducted in a multi-turn, user-interactive framework based on VolcEngine Reinforcement Learning (VeRL) \citep{sheng2025hybridflow}.
+For training data, we use 500 training tasks from the $\tau$-bench Retail benchmark.
+Qwen3-4B-Instruct-2507 is adopted as the primary backbone model in our experiments.
+More details are provided in Appendix~\ref{app:Implementation_details}.